After the Storm (Monica album): Singles

-While "Don't Gotta Go Home," a collaboration with rapper DMX, was considered to be released as the album's fourth single at times, After the Storm ultimately spawned four singles.
+After the Storm spawned four singles.
 Lead single "So Gone" became Monica's biggest commercial successes in years, reaching number 10 on the US Billboard Hot 100 and spent five consecutive weeks on top of the Hot R&B/Hip-Hop Songs.
 It was eventually ranked fourth on the 2003 Hot R&B/Hip-Hop Songs year-end chart.
-Follow-up single "Knock Knock" never made it out of the lower half of the Billboard Hot 100, while the simultaneously released "Get It Off" reached number 13 on the Hot Dance Club Play chart.
+Follow-up single "Knock Knock" did not make it out of the lower half of the Billboard Hot 100, while the simultaneously released "Get It Off" reached number 13 on the Hot Dance Club Play chart.
 After the Storms fourth and final single, "U Should've Known Better", received a late release in mid-2004 and became another top 20 hit for the singer.
+"Don't Gotta Go Home", a collaboration with rapper DMX, was considered for release as the album's third single.

 Critical reception

 After the Storm received generally mixed to positive reviews from music critics.
 AllMusic editor Andy Kellman gave the album four out of five stars and found that it picked up where previous album The Boy Is Mine "left off with nary a speed bump.
 Rather than come across as if there's lost time being made up, the album has all the assuredness and smart developments that should keep Monica's younger longtime followers behind her – all the while holding the ability to appeal to a wider spectrum of R&B and hip-hop fans [...] with just the right amount of swagger added to the singer's more wide-eyed personality of the '90s."
-Caroline Sullivan from The Guardian commented that while "executive producer Missy Elliott is reliably ebullient on the burbling party number "Get It Off", and her enthusiasm clearly rubbed off on Monica, who essays some fawnlike rapping of her own on "So Gone" and "Knock Knock", things plod a bit in the second half, though, making After the Storm more it'll-do than must-buy".
+Caroline Sullivan from The Guardian commented that while "executive producer Missy Elliott is reliably ebullient on the burbling party number "Get It Off", and her enthusiasm clearly rubbed off on Monica [...] things plod a bit in the second half, though, making After the Storm more it'll-do than must-buy."

 Vanessa Jones from Entertainment Weekly also called the non-Elliott-produced material mediocre, noting that "super producer Missy Elliott tarts things up with a trio of streetwise party anthems.
 Otherwise, in between are bland ballads and derivative midtempo tunes that often fail to match the creative heights of Monica's lush, church-trained voice.
 Only on a four-track bonus CD do vocals and music achieve equal footing as the singer moves beyond hackneyed beats to explore gospel, hip-hop, and quiet-storm grooves."
 Natalie Nichols of the Los Angeles Times also complimented Elliott's input on the album.
 She added that "great R&B moments have come from singers who dwell on tragedy as intensely as on overcoming.
 Clearly, the title After the Storm implies moving on rather than wallowing, but the album too often feels generic, despite the personal sentiments Monica lets out [...]
 So maybe she should've dwelt a little more, at that."
+The Village Voice critic Allison Stewart found that After the Storm "dissolves into a pillowy mixture of limpid ballads and self-help expositions from which it never recovers."